toddllm/klaviyo-reporting-poc/START-HERE.md

 **UPDATE: All PRs for the Narrow Scope POC implementation phase have been completed as of May 6, 2025.**

-**NEW: Additional PRs (7-10) have been identified for extending the Narrow Scope POC functionality.**
+**NEW: The project has shifted from Supermetrics to Fivetran + BigQuery integration.
+PRs 13-20 have been identified for implementing this new approach.**

-The Narrow Scope POC has been successfully implemented according to the PR plan defined in [NARROW_SCOPE_POC_PR_PLAN.md](docs/NARROW_SCOPE_POC_PR_PLAN.md).
+The Narrow Scope POC has been successfully implemented according to the initial PR plan.
 All 6 initial PRs have been merged and the implementation is now ready for demonstration.
-Four additional PRs (7-10) have been identified to extend the functionality with Supermetrics integration, BigQuery loading, Looker Studio configuration, and performance testing.
+The project is now moving to a Fivetran + BigQuery integration approach as defined in [FIVETRAN_BIGQUERY_PR_PLAN.md](docs/FIVETRAN_BIGQUERY_PR_PLAN.md), which replaces the previously planned Supermetrics integration.

 ## Overview